 2 teaspoons rosemary powder

-About the sugar and salt.
+About the sugar.
 I encourage readers to experiment with recipes, and "no rules in the bedroom or dining room" is my motto, but I have gotten some emails that require a response.
-I appreciate that many of you feel the need to reduce sugar and salt in your diets (although recent research has warned that low salt diets can be just as dangerous as high salt diets), but they are in the recipe for more than flavor enhancement, they help form the crust (a.k.a. called "the bark" by the pros), an important part of the texture of the surface of ribs and slow smoke roasted pork.
-The salt pulls some moisture to the surface to form a "pellicle" and the sugar mixes with the moisture, caramelizes, and also contributes to the crust.
-Salt also penetrates the meat far deeper than the spices and there it helps bind moisture.
-I strongly recommend you leave them in.
+I appreciate that many of you feel the need to reduce sugar in your diets but it is in the recipe for more than flavor enhancement, it helps form the crust (called bark by the pros), an important part of the texture of the surface of ribs and smoke roasted pork.
+It mixes with the moisture and caramelizes.

 If you want to cut back on carbs, leave off the sweet barbecue sauce.
 It has a lot more sugar than the rub.
 Switch to a Lexington sauce which is mostly vinegar, or just eat the pork with rub and no sauce.
 It's mighty good that way.